hterminasyan/sfsf-extension/hands-on/README.md

 ![BAS](./images/bas_cdsimport.png)

 2.11.
-Open your project descriptor **package.json** and replace it by using following snipped
+Open your project descriptor **package.json** and replace it by using following snippet

 ````json
 {